 The student population is made up of approximately half Briarwood related (church or school) students and half from the community at large.
 Many different school systems are represented and some students travel from as far away as an hour and a half’s drive because of the school’s reputation.

 The performing arm of the Intensive Division, Ballet Exaltation, presents concerts that reach out to school, church, and civic organizations.
 They have performed locally in the Birmingham area and around the Southeast.
 The company has danced at large conferences in Atlanta, Georgia and Vail, Colorado and been featured in Brio, a national magazine for teenage girls.
-In addition, since 1993, Ballet Exaltation has toured Kazakhstan, Russia, Spain, Brazil, Korea, Japan and Sweden.
+In addition, since 1993, Ballet Exaltation has toured Kazakhstan, Russia, Spain, Brazil, Korea, Japan, Sweden, and China.
 For two weeks in 1994, a dance group from St. Petersburg, Russia, was hosted by Briarwood Ballet.
 An invitation has been extended to return to Japan and Korea.
-They have participated in Project Dance Atlanta the past two years.
+They have participated in Project Dance Atlanta and Project Dance Kansas City.

 Immanuel, the performing group from the Enrichment Division, was formed in 2000 to give performance opportunities to older students not in the Intensive Division.
-Members of this group were part of a mission to Northern Ireland in summer 2008 and 2009.
+Members of this group were part of a mission to Northern Ireland in summer since 2008.
 They, also, have performed at Project Dance Atlanta and Project Dance Greenville SC.

 Other outreach and educational programs of the school have included a Teacher’s Workshop with attendees from both east and west coasts.
 Programs that partner with and reach out to the African-American community have included summer satellite programs in inner city locations, dance troupe exchanges with African-American churches, free concerts for inner city organizations, and financial aid for deserving students.